open-xchange/appsuite-middleware/documentation/components/commandlinetools/SendFeedbackViaMail.md

 - ``-S,--subject <arg>``
 The mail subject.
 Default: "User Feedback Report: [time range]".
 - ``-r,--recipients <arg>``
-Recipient's mail address starting with an '@' or the local path to a CSV file containing the recipients.
-A custom display name can be set after the address, seperated by a comma.
+Single Recipient's mail address like \"Displayname \<email@example.com\>\" or the local path to a CSV file containing all the recipients, starting with an '@' (@/tmp/file.csv).
+Where the address is followed by the display name, seperated by a comma.

 ### Examples